gogobook/my-asp-dot-net/ch9.md

 The DateTime type supports a lot of different standard format strings to

-have all date and time representations—for example, t for a short time format and T for a long time format, g and G to display date and time.
+have all date and time representations——for example, t for a short time format and T for a long time format, g and G to display date and time.
 All the other options are not discussed here, as you can find them in the MSDN documentation for the ToString method of the DateTime type.
-NOTE
+**NOTE**
 One thing that should be mentioned is building a custom format string for DateTime .
 A custom date and time format string can combine format specifiers, such as dd-MMM-yyyy: